rovermicrover/x4-extentiontemplate/README.md

 It also contains a publish and update command that requires X Tools to be installed from steam.
 Can be found for install under Library ---> Tools in steam.
 Assumes it is installed in the default steam install location on the C drive.

+It also contains a [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) licence file.
+This will put the extention into the public domain and allow anyone else to use it in any manner they wish.
+If you think this is to permissive change the licence file to something else, possible like [MIT](https://opensource.org/licenses/MIT).

 # To Use

 Install git for windows https://git-scm.com/download/win